 See the source of where the users are coming from, for example, the browser (Bing, Google, Yahoo etc).
 Check if you are getting any referrals, maybe you can spend some time on the referring platforms to get more sales.

-Then you have the AdWords section, where you can view the performance of any paid ads campaigns you have.
-Of course, you can always check them in the AdWords console as well.
+Then you have the Google Ads section, where you can view the performance of any paid ads campaigns you have.
+Of course, you can always check them in the Google Ads console as well.

 In the BEHAVIOR section, you get to know what the users on your website are doing.
 It is a good way to self-evaluate your work, you can see what areas of your website you need to improve and what is doing well.

 This is where you work on enhancing your user experience, you need to be fully aware of what content is attracting the users and how that can be improved.